 - For the other 95%, don’t buy anything you don’t plan on holding forever.

-- Rebalance assets every year by investing more into areas that are below the target percentage.
+- Rebalance assets every year by investing more in areas that are below the target percentage.

 - Always buy things in the most tax efficient account (401k, Roth IRA, etc).